 Play it safe.
 If your teen does watch the show, make an extra effort to watch him or her a little more closely afterwards—in a mindful, nurturing way.
 Know the signs of depression, such as withdrawing from friends or family, eating or sleeping less or more, or losing interest in activities.

 If you have a gun in your home, make sure it is stored unloaded and locked up separately from ammunition.
 Studies have found the risk of suicide is 4 to 10 times higher in homes with guns than in those without.
 And although Hannah Baker uses a different method to end her life, suicide by firearms is now the second leading cause of death among teens 15-19.
 More than 80% of guns used in teen suicide attempts were kept in the home of the victim, a relative, or a friend.

 Provide access to help.
-Give your child suggestions for whom he or she can turn to in times of need—including you—such as pediatricians, other family members, teachers, or other trusted adults.
+Give your child suggestions for whom he or she can turn to in times of need—including you, as well as other trusted adults.
+Your pediatrician can also help.
+The American Academy of Pediatrics recently recommended all children over age 12 be screened for depression at their annual wellness exams.
 For any immediate concerns about your child, call the National Suicide Prevention Lifeline is 1-800-TALK, or text START to 741741.